The Monkees (TV series): Filming

 The Monkees debuted September 12, 1966, on the NBC television network.
 The series was sponsored on alternate weeks by Kellogg's Cereals and Yardley of London.

+According to a January 1967 Daily Variety article published during production of the first season, each episode cost $75,000 to produce.
+The individual members of The Monkees were paid $400 a week.

 The series was filmed by Screen Gems, and many of the same sets and props from The Three Stooges short films made by the studio were used on The Monkees: A pair of pajamas with a bunny design on the front that had been worn by Curly Howard in shorts such as Cactus Makes Perfect and In the Sweet Pie and Pie were the same ones worn by Peter Tork in various episodes, such as "A Coffin Too Frequent" and "Monkee See, Monkee Die".

 Unlike most television shows of the time, The Monkees episodes were written with many setups, requiring frequent breaks to prepare the set and cameras for short bursts of filming.
 Some of the "bursts" are considered proto-music videos, inasmuch as they were produced to sell the records.
 The Monkees Tale author Eric Lefcowitz noted that the Monkees were—first and foremost—a video group.

-Due to the young men routinely wandering off set and being hard to find when needed for filming, any of the four Monkees who was not needed in front of the cameras was sequestered in a repurposed meat locker.
+Due to the young men routinely wandering off set and being hard to find when needed for filming, any of the four Monkees who were not needed in front of the cameras were sequestered in a repurposed meat locker.
 In the DVD commentary, Tork noted that this had the added benefit of concealing any marijuana use that might be going on, although he admitted that he was the sole "serious 'head of the four of them (in the 1980s, Tork gave up alcohol and marijuana use and volunteered time to help people recovering from alcoholism).
 In a studio outtake included in the 1990s re-release of Headquarters, Nesmith quips, before launching into "Nine Times Blue": "Only difference between me and Peter is I'm just stone legal."

 Due to the loosely scripted nature of the series, some episodes would come in too short for air.
 The producers decided to fill time with various "extras", including the Monkees' original screen tests and candid interviews with the group (conducted by Rafelson off-camera); these interviews usually lasted one minute, hence the frequent joke, "We're a minute short as usual," though the episode "Find the Monkees" featured a three-minute epilogue interview (in which the Monkees gave their opinions on the then-recently occurred Sunset Strip curfew riots).
 Although the early episodes contained a laugh track, which was standard practice at the time, the show eventually did not add one and half of the episodes from Season 2 had no canned laughter.